S0LDR/AlphaX-Docs/docs/games/Bloxburg/autofarm.md

 3. It will automatically start!

-*As soon as you spawn, you will fly to a tree and cut it down,this process is repeated.*
+*As soon as you spawn, you will fly to a tree and cut it down, this process is repeated.*
 > **Disable the Wood Cutter AutoFarm to STOP!**

 ## Cleaner